 The Firm is committed to providing a safe, healthy and comfortable working environment for all its employees.
 The Firm offers a broad range of benefits to its employees and supports a global wellness initiative.
-To keep employees apprised of their benefits, MSCI maintains a forum on which employees may access information regarding employee policies and Human Resources specialists are available to address employee concerns and issues.
+It has enhanced maternity and paternity leave policies including a Global Minimum Standard applicable to all offices worldwide while adhering to the statutory requirements in countries where it operates.
+It provides contributions to defined contribution and defined benefit pensions plans globally and Health Savings Accounts in the United States.
+To keep employees apprised of their benefits, MSCI maintains a web site forum on which employees may access information regarding employee policies, and Human Resources specialists are available to address employee concerns and issues.

 Furthermore, MSCI conducts an extensive annual employee engagement survey as an important measure of whether our approaches to performance and career development are effective at driving employee engagement.
 These engagement results are designed to be used by each manager to improve and enhance the working environment and by senior management to enhance the Firm’s overall culture.
 This “voice of employee” information is a critical component to evaluating and making improvements in employee policies and practices.

 More information regarding our policies, employee skills and engagement can be found here.

 Employee Code of Conduct: